Soldelli/starter-academic/content/project/neom/index.md

 ---
-title: "AI-Sports: Taking E-Sports To The Next Level with AI"
+title: "AI-Sports: Taking E-Sports To The Next Level"
-summary: "NEOM AI Challenge: we design and propose a method to integrate AI in the NEOM vision by applying our research to E-Sports and bridging research and fun."
+summary: "1st position at the NEOM AI Challenge"
 tags:
 date: "2020-08-01T00:00:00Z"